-implications - State planning policy promotes consolidation within activity centres which are well serviced by public transport.
+implications - State planning policy promotes consolidation within activity centres.
 Sites fronting Road Zone 1 land typically have a greater capacity to accommodate a more robust built form.
-DDO2 seeks to maintain the prevailing streetscape rhythm, building scale and height of the neighbourhood, requiring a permit to be sought for development of more than 2 storeys. - Laneways provide rear vehicle and service access, as well as acting as a buffer to residential interfaces. - Prominent corners are an opportunity to distinguish the centre's identity and are key local orientation marks. - Several sites fronting west of Bluff Rd present wider street frontages.
-Redevelopment of these sites provides the opportunity to establish a finer grain and human scale streetscape. - The site at the western corner of Highett and Bluff Roads has been developed recently so is unlikely to be redeveloped in the near future.
-Surface car parking areas have capacity for significant change.
-Appropriate management of the residential interface is necessary having regard to overlooking, overshadowing and visual bulk effects.
+DDO2 seeks to maintain the prevailing streetscape rhythm, building scale and height of the neighbourhood, requiring a permit to be sought for development of more than 2 storeys. - Laneways provide rear vehicle and service access, as well as acting as a buffer to residential interfaces. - Prominent corners are an opportunity to distinguish the centre's identity and are key local orientation marks. - Sites within the centre present a consistent subdivision grain.
+Changes in grain through consolidation can negatively affect the fine grain character of this centre. - There is capacity for change in rear setbacks abutting laneways.
+Although the laneway does provide some buffer, appropriate management of the residential interface is necessary having regard to overlooking, overshadowing and visual bulk effects.